therealabdi2/LeetcodeQuestions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a repo where I have implemented Leetcode questions used in interviews in Pyhton.
+This is a repo where I have implemented Leetcode questions used in interviews in Pyhton

 ### Built With
 * [Python](https://www.python.org/)